The Red List of Trains in Japan

 History

-Kotoden purchased six intermediate carriages and refurbished again, and reintroduced them in 1984.
+Kotoden purchased six intermediate carriages of the 600 series, refurbished them again and reintroduced them in 1984 and 1986.
 Kotoden renamed them 1070 series, and they were the first trains on the network with air-conditioning.
-However, the 1070 series trains have only two sets of doors per carriage so that the company feels it inconvenient especially during rush hours.

 Current Operations & Future Prospects

-The 1070 series has been used on Kotohira Line during rush hours.
+The 1070 series has been used on the Kotohira Line during rush hours.
 The first unit (1071-1072) is usually in use while the second unit (1073-1074) is designated as a spare unit and does not run often.
+Kotoden will introduce brand new 2000 series trains in autumn 2026, and thus both units of the 1070 series are likely to be withdrawn by 2027.

 ←The List of Other Railways